AA/PPS 04.01.10 - Faculty Background Checks and Self-Reporting Requirements

-In an effort to provide the safest possible environment for students, visitors, faculty, staff, and physical resources, Texas State University shall conduct criminal background checks on all applicants selected to be hired for faculty positions.
+In an effort to provide the safest possible environment for students, visitors, faculty, staff, and physical resources, Texas State University shall conduct criminal background checks on all applicants selected to be hired for faculty, doctoral, and graduate teaching positions.

-All selected applicants for faculty positions shall be required to have a criminal background check for any felony conviction or deferred adjudication on a felony offense at age 17 or older, conducted prior to the first day of employment.
+All selected applicants for faculty, doctoral, and graduate teaching positions shall be required to have a criminal background check for any felony conviction or deferred adjudication on a felony offense at age 17 or older, conducted prior to the first day of employment.
 Employment may not begin until the university has received the results of the background check.

-The Faculty Records office shall be responsible for submitting the criminal background check consent form to an approved third-party vendor.
+The Faculty and Academic Resources Office shall be responsible for submitting the criminal background check consent form to an approved third-party vendor.

 The university will not automatically disqualify an individual with a criminal history from employment.
 In the event that an applicant or current employee self-identifies a criminal history or a criminal history background investigation reveals a criminal history, an individualized assessment will be conducted to determine the appropriateness of any employment.

-The department chair and dean, in consultation with the Office of the Provost, shall be responsible for conducting the individualized assessment and for making the decision to offer employment to an applicant.
+The chair or director and dean, in consultation with the Office of the Provost and Vice President for Academic Affairs (VPAA), shall be responsible for conducting the individualized assessment and for making the decision to offer employment to an applicant.
 General eligibility parameters can be found here.
 In some cases, the assessment of an individual’s criminal history may justify exclusion from employment based on job-relatedness and consistency with business necessity.

-Criminal history information will be used only for the purpose of evaluating applicants for employment and shall in no way be used to discriminate on the basis of race, color, national origin, age, sex, religion, disability, veteran’s status, sexual orientation, gender identity, or expression.
+Criminal history record information will be used only for the purpose of evaluating applicants for employment and shall in no way be used to discriminate on the basis of race, color, national origin, age, sex, religion, disability, veterans’ status, sexual orientation, gender identity, or gender expression.

 Offers of employment to applicants who apply for faculty positions will be made on a contingent basis, pending satisfactory criminal background checks.

-This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.
+This PPS has been approved by the following individual in their official capacity and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

 Provost and Vice President for Academic Affairs; senior reviewer of this PPS